ErpNetDocs/tech/modules/logistics/inventory/store-orders/store-orders-concepts/store-orders-planning-and-due-dates.md

 # Store orders - planning and due dates

-The current article describes the purpose and usage of the planning and due dates in the store order headers - *Planned Release date, Planned Completion date* and *Due date* attributes.
+The current article describes the purpose and usage of the planning and due dates in the store order headers - Planned Release date, Planned Completion date and Due date attributes.

 ## Planned release date

-The date specifies when, by *plan*, the execution of the store order should start.
+The date specifies when, by plan, the execution of the store order should start.
 I.e. *by plan* on this date the first store transaction for the current store order should be released (if the store order is fulfilled at once, it would be the only store transaction).

 ##  Planned completion date

-This is the date when, *by plan*, the execution of the Store order should end.
+This is the date when, by plan, the execution of the store order should end.
 If can be considered as the date when the last store transaction for the current store order is released.
-But it would be more precise to say that this is the date when the last *non-completed*  store transaction is *completed*, since the releasing of the store transaction does not guarantee that the process of execution of the store order is completed and the quantities and/or the costs may be modified by corrective documents to the released store transaction.
+But it would be more precise to say that this is the date when the last non-completed store transaction is *completed*, since the releasing of the store transaction does not guarantee that the process of execution of the store order is completed and the quantities and/or the costs may be modified by corrective documents to the released store transaction.

 ## Due date